abpaolini/maxlaumeister.com/_posts/2015-5-12-css-will-change-property-a-performance-case-study.md

 ---
 title: CSS &lsquo;will-change&rsquo; Property&#58; A Performance Case Study
+description: In this article, we will look at the real-world performance gains made possible by the will-change CSS property.
+I’ll go over some of the background behind the will-change property, what it does, and how to use it to improve the performance of web pages that rely on Javascript animation of DOM elements.
+tags: will-change CSS HTML5 performance
 ---

 In this article, we will look at the real-world performance gains made possible by the ``will-change`` CSS property.
 I’ll go over some of the background behind the ``will-change`` property, what it does, and how to use it to improve the performance of web pages that rely on Javascript animation of DOM elements.